How To Start Your Own Delivery Business

 4. Marketing Your Delivery Business

 You got your truck, your equipment now you just need customers.
 Getting your name out there is an important step when trying to get your business of the ground.
 Let your family and friends know that you are open for business using Facebook, Twitter and other social media platforms.
 Build yourself a website and make sure that the site is easy to find when people are searching on Google.
 This is called search engine optimization.
 Another way to get your name out there is through local small businesses.
 Personally stop in and let them know that if they have customers that need help transporting large items, you are available.
 This means you will need to buy some business cards and flyers to leave behind.
-Follow those basic marketing tips and you are well on your way to securing your first cusotmer.
+Follow those basic marketing tips and you are well on your way to securing your first customer.

 5. Build Your Reputation